iWhatty/ohkami-v0.23.5-to-0.24-migration-notes/docs/FANGS_v0.24.md

 ## Enamel

 `Enamel` adds a collection of security headers such as `Cross-Origin-Embedder-Policy` and `X-Frame-Options`.
-Use `Enamel::default()` and override fields as needed.
+Start with `Enamel::default()` and override fields using builder methods like `CrossOriginResourcePolicy` or `ContentSecurityPolicy`.
+Provide a full `ContentSecurityPolicy` using the `CSP` helper and its `sandbox` and `src` modules for typed configuration.

 These fangs can be combined when building an `Ohkami` instance.
 Refer to the source files under `fang/builtin` for additional options and examples.